-SCC3004 - Private Investigation I
+SCC 3004 - Private Investigations I

-Upon successful completion of the course, the students will be able to understand the history of private investigations.
 The students will be able to compare and contrast the role of a private investigator to the role of government investigators.
 The students will also learn to identify strategies for business development and environment and be able to analyze ethical and liability issues involving private investigations.
 The student will develop skills for practice techniques and surveillance.
-Prerequisites: None Lecture Hours: 40; Lab Hours: 0
+Prerequisite: None Lecture Hours: 40 Lab Hours: 0

-SLS1105 - Strategies for Success
+SLS 1105 - Strategies for Success

-This course is designed to equip students for transitions in their education and life.
-The course includes an introduction to the school and its resources, study skills, and personal resource management skills.
-Students will be actively involved in learning and integrating practical applications to promote success.
-Prerequisites: None Lecture Hours: 40: Lab Hours: 0
+This course is designed to equip students with tools and techniques for reaching their goals.
+The course includes an introduction to the college and its resources and provides insights to the thinking process and how it affects actions.
+Students will be actively involved in learning how to unlock their potential as they embark on their educational journey.
+Prerequisite: None.
+Lecture Hours: 40 Lab Hours: 0